 - Magn – Miðvágur

-If you’re not taking a car, it’s still easy to get around thanks to the islands' great public transport network.
+If you’re not taking a car, it’s still easy to get around thanks to the islands' public transport network.
 Ferries connect most islands, and buses connect most of the main villages once you’re on land.
-One of the great things about travelling by bus in Tórshavn is that it's free.
-One of the downsides of relying on public transport is that you’ll need to work around departure times, which might not be ideal if you’re pushed for time or battling the rain (which is very common as it rains a lot here).
-There are also several villages which are only accessible by car.
+One of the great things about taking the bus in Tórshavn is that it's free.
+However, you’ll need to work around departure times, which might not be ideal if you’re pushed for time or battling the rain (which is very common as it rains a lot here).

-It's not your typical public transport, but there's also a helicopter that services the Faroe Islands.
-It's used mainly by locals to get around or to deliver goods, but you might be able to do a single trip if it's not too busy and there's a spare seat.
+There's also a helicopter that services the Faroe Islands.
+It's used mainly by locals to get around or to deliver goods, but you can sometimes do a single trip if it's not too busy and there's a spare seat.
 Tickets are cheap, but there are only 12 seats so make sure you book in advance.